prusa3d/Prusa-Firmware-ESP32-Cam/doc/Freenove ESP32-S3-Wroom/README.md

 <a name="led_issue"></a>
 ## FLASH LED issue

-The board does not have an LED that could serve as a camera flash.
-However, there is an option to use PIN 48, which is typically used to turn on the backlight of the LCD display, as a camera flash.
+The board includes a single WS2812b FLASH LED.
+This FLASH LED emits light dimly.
+However, there is an option to use PIN 14, as a external flash light.
 The image shows 3 arrows:

 - Green, PIN 14
 - RED, VCC 3.3V